bacongravy/macinbox/README.md

     -h, --help
 ```

-Enabling debug mode causes the intermediate files (disk image, VMDK, and box) to be preserved after the script exits rather than being cleaned up.
+Enabling debug mode causes the intermediate files (disk image, VMDK, and box) to be preserved after the tool exits rather than being cleaned up.
 WARNING!!!
 These intermediate files are very large and you can run out of disk space very quickly when using this option.

-Here is an advanced example which creates and adds a box named 'macinbox-large-nogui' with 4 cores, 8 GB or RAM, and a 128 GB disk; turns off auto login; and prevents the VMware GUI from being shown when the VM is started:
+This advanced example creates and adds a box named 'macinbox-large-nogui' with 4 cores, 8 GB or RAM, and a 128 GB disk; turns off auto login; and prevents the VMware GUI from being shown when the VM is started:

     $ macinbox -n macinbox-large-nogui -c 4 -m 8192 -d 128 --no-auto-login --no-gui